9 foods that fight hot flashes in men and what to avoid

 Bottom line

 The “9 foods that fight hot flashes” approach works best when you use it as a consistent pattern, not a one time hack.
 Focus on soy and other phytoestrogen foods, hydrating produce, omega 3 rich fish, leafy greens, and low GI complex carbs, and limit sugar, ultra processed foods, alcohol, and heavy caffeine.
-If symptoms are significant, get labs for testosterone and metabolic health and work with a clinician on a guideline-based evaluation so you can pair smart nutrition with the right medical plan.
+If symptoms are significant, get repeat morning labs for total testosterone, direct free testosterone, and related hormone and metabolic markers, and work with a clinician on an individualized evaluation so you can pair smart nutrition with the right medical plan.

 References